 As a suitable substitute for the official Art Institute parking, we suggest that you park your vehicle in one of the nearby garage parking structures.
 Millennium Garages are a great choice, and all of them offer discounted parking prices if you reserve parking online.
 See the list below for the online short-term parking prices.

 |Up to 3 hours||Up to 12 hours|

 Note that these are the online rates, so be sure to pre-book your parking space!
-The drive-up rates are much higher, and the price for 2-8 hours of parking is approximately between $30 and $40 (so, the difference in price is significant).
+The drive-up rates are much higher, and the price for 2-8 hours of parking is approximately between $30 and $40 (so, the price difference is significant).

-The recommended garage is the Grant Park South, located at 325 S Michigan Ave, and it’s only a 3-minute walk from the museum.
+The recommended garage in Grant Park South is located at 325 S Michigan Ave, and it’s only a 3-minute walk from the museum.
 Grant Park North and Millennium Lakeside are also very close, approximately a 5-minute walk away.